NVIDIA/TensorRT-LLM/examples/gptneox/README.md

 ### 4. Build TensorRT engine(s)

-The command to build TensorRT engines to apply GPTQ are almost no change:
+The command to build TensorRT engines to apply GPTQ does not change:

 ```bash
 # Single GPU